Best Time to Go to Cancun: 5 Helpful Tips

-Some of the worst weather brings with it as much as 10 inches or more of rain.
+Cancun in September has some of the worst weather with as much as 10 inches or more of rain.
 It also is the last month with temperatures above 90 Fahrenheit.
 Vacation planners should avoid Cancun in September unless it is a last-minute vacation with a clear weather forecast.

 October is only slightly worse than September.
 Average rainfall still hovers around 10 inches for the month.
 It has the highest number of days with rain for the year at a total of 16.
 Like September, vacationers should avoid October unless the short-term forecast looks good.

 The rainy season starts to decline in November with average rainfall of more than five inches per month.
 Average high temperatures are comfortable at 85 Fahrenheit or 29 Celsius.

 Cooler with average highs of 83 Fahrenheit or 28 Celsius.
 Ocean temperatures are uncomfortable at times, especially on days with strong trade winds.
 Still, people flock to Cancun this month to escape from northern winters.

 A popular time to visit Cancun is December through February because it is a quick and convenient getaway from the northern winter.